OmkarGitPatil/Data-Extraction-Followed-by-Document-Classification/README.md

 Output
 •	This folder contains Output Solution.csv file which can be considered as output or result of the assignment.
 This file has all the variables computed and stored in respective feature.

+If you have any doubts or suggestions then you can email me.
+My email address: omkarlpatil64@gmail.com